srkorwho/cheap-gpt.xyz/README.md

-# cheap-gpt.xyz
-Cheap-GPT is a modern, minimal, and elegant web app designed to make AI chat more affordable by optimizing token usage through intelligent language translation.

-🌍 Overview

 Cheap-GPT acts as a lightweight ChatGPT-style interface powered by the OpenAI API.
 It allows users to interact with different OpenAI models in a clean, responsive chat environment.